Saigunas/Profanity_filter/README.md

 Live Preview: https://saigunas.github.io/Profanity_filter/

-What I learned: how to connect javascript to an API and fetch data, How to create very basic PHP web API.
+What I learned: How to connect javascript to an API and fetch data,

+How to create very basic PHP web API.